It’s Almost Pick-Your-Own Strawberry Time in New Jersey!

 2691 Monmouth Rd., Jobstown

-This 17th-Century preserved farm has family roots and rustic charm.
-Strawberries should be ready when the farm opens on May 17.
+This 17th-century preserved farm has family roots and rustic charm.
+Strawberries should will be the stars of the show during Berry Bash Festivals May 24-25, May 31 and June 1, and June 7-8.
 The farm market, animal farm and Tomasello Winery Tasting Room are open year-round.

 Lee Turkey Farm